Here are some of the common Facebook marketing mistakes we can learn directly from the big brands and avoid in our efforts on Facebook.

 Best time to post on Facebook

-Many bloggers have done the experiment and suggest between 1 PM and 4 PM but take the help of Facebook insights to find the best time when your fans are active.
+Many bloggers have experimented and suggest between 1 PM and 4 PM but take the help of Facebook insights to find the best time when your fans are active.

 Best days to post on Facebook

-According to Mashable, Thursday and Friday post can get as much as 18% of engagement compared to other days.
+According to Mashable, Thursday and Friday posts can get as much as 18% of engagement compared to other days.
 But this again depends on the type of content you post.

-For example, Entertainment posts grab more eyeballs on the weekend because people are more relaxed and likely to have some fun.
-Whereas, Sunday is best to target shoppers with shopping post or ads.
-If you are a fashion blogger or luxury product seller avoid Monday.
-Best time for you is Thursday.
+For example, Entertainment posts grab more eyeballs on the weekend because people are more relaxed and likely to have some fun, whereas Sunday is best to target shoppers with shopping posts or ads.
+If you are a fashion blogger or luxury product seller, avoid Monday.
+The best time for you is Thursday.

-You can also go with using social media tools in order to schedule your post and gain valuable insights on which of your post is doing good when your fans are active on Facebook, what is your competitor doing, and lot more.
+You can also go by using social media tools to schedule your post and gain valuable insights on which of your post is doing good when your fans are active on Facebook, what is your competitor doing, and a lot more.

 3. Worrying about Likes Instead of People

 So care about the people who have connected with you or your business page.
 Reach them personally and converse with them.
 Ask their opinion about an article.
-Ask them will they mind sharing with other people?
+Ask them, will they mind sharing with other people?
 What would they love to see more about from you or your page?
-Do they have any suggestion to improve?
-If you aren’t a big brand on Facebook, it is easy to connect with them on a personal one on one level but once you reach to a point of those 1,000 followers, it can be tough but then at that point, it won’t need your personal interaction either.
+Do they have any suggestions to improve?
+If you aren’t a big brand on Facebook, it is easy to connect with them on a personal one on one level, but once you reach to the point of those 1,000 followers, it can be tough, but then at that point, it won’t need your interaction either.